-Licences
+Licences used to create, use, distribute information

 Package Description

 The Package Description is used to provide a search capability to identify collections or products of interest.
 It includes finding aids and browse data.
 The archive must create appropriate Package Description Information.
 The project could provide information to allow the archive to do this.